 Yes, even though the SAIS grants are only open to legal entities from the five SAIS partner countries of Botswana, Namibia, South Africa, Tanzania and Zambia, projects from one of the five SAIS partner countries can have other legal entities from other SADC member states as part of their funding proposal as long as they are not the primary beneficiaries and as long as they are not coordinating the Project Consortium.
 You can form a partnership with a legal entity in a SAIS partner country and be a secondary beneficiary under their proposal.

 A consortium is an association of two or more companies or organizations (or any number combination of these entities) that will participate together in the Call for Proposals.The Lead Partner or Coordinator of the consortium must be a legal entity from one of the five SAIS partner countries, and should be one of at least two legal entities from two different SADC member states.
-An exception to this rule are projects that are under Call Window 3 (Inclusive Innovation) – these can be implemented in a single member state.
 The other members of the consortium can consist of members, or sub-contractors, who are organisations that assist in the implementation of the project and derive benefits from it, and support partners, who have a mutual interest in the objectives of the project – providing expertise, knowledge and in some cases, financing

 SAIS 2 has Focal Points in each partner country (Botswana, Namibia, South Africa, Tanzania and Zambia) who may be able to help with identifying potential partners to form a consortia for your project.
 The contact details of the national Focal Points are available on the website under the About SAIS page.